Edited by Ariel Palanca, MD

 Strategies for Weight Loss!

-Weight Loss requires burning more calories than are taken in by eating.
+Weight loss requires burning more calories than are taken in by eating.
 Therefore an appropriate diet to limit calories combined with a regular exercise program to burn off calories is critical for weight loss.
-You should strive to work out for at least 20-30 minutes 4 times per week.
+A patient looking to lose weight should strive to work out for at least 20-30 minutes 4 times per week.

-Many common forms of exercise such as walking and running are NOT appropriate for patients with serious foot problems because they will increase the loading through the foot and thereby increase symptoms.
+Many common forms of exercise, such as running, are NOT appropriate for patients with serious foot problems because they will increase the loading through the foot and thereby increase symptoms.
+Even walking can exacerbate foot symptoms in some patients depending on the shoes they wear, the terrain they walk on, their weight, and the severity of their foot problem.
 Regular “low impact” exercises such as cycling, swimming, or water aerobics are preferable:

+- Cycling.
 Use of an exercise bike is an excellent way to burn off calories without excessively stressing your feet.
-When using an exercise bike generally about 50% or your body weight goes through your feet (unless you are standing “out of the saddle”) which is substantially less than the 4-5x body experienced by the feet when running.
-In general a low resistance setting and a high RPM is the best way to burn off calories without excessively loading your feet.
-Care must be taken to ensure that your seat height is positioned correctly as a poorly positioned seat can lead to knee symptoms.
-As a generalization most novice cyclist have their seats positioned too low.
+When using an exercise bike, generally about 50% or your body weight goes through your feet (unless you are standing “out of the saddle”) which is substantially less than the 4-5x body experienced by the feet when running.
+In general, a low resistance setting and a high RPM is the best way to burn off calories without excessively loading your feet.
+Care must be taken to ensure that your seat height is positioned correctly, as a poorly positioned seat can lead to knee symptoms.
+As a generalization, most novice cyclist have their seats positioned too low.
 Your knee should be slightly bent when you toe is on the pedal at the bottom of the pedal stroke.

+- Swimming.
 Swimming is an excellent way to burn off calories without putting much strain on the feet.
-If kicking in the pool aggravates your foot condition you may consider swimming with a Pull-Buoy between your legs to eliminate the use of your feet altogether.
+If kicking in the pool aggravates your foot condition, you may consider swimming with a Pull-Buoy between your legs to eliminate the use of your feet altogether.

-Placing a life vest on and getting in a swimming pool allows an individual to perform a variety of exercises aimed at stretching strengthening and building aerobic fitness.
-Simply “running in the pool” can be an excellent form of exercise.
+- Water Aerobics.
+Getting in a swimming pool allows an individual to perform a variety of exercises aimed at stretching, strengthening, and building aerobic fitness.
+Simply “running in the pool” with a life vest on can be an excellent form of exercise.